Legal Studies

 Upon completion of this course, the student will be able to:

-- identify and apply the legal requirements for forming, operating, merging, and dissolving a corporation.
+- identify and apply the legal requirements for forming, operating, merging, and dissolving corporations, including necessary government filings and compliance steps.

 - identify the appropriate government agencies for filings.